62 The Housing Almanac

 3.65%

-In 2016, the U.S. housing market recorded existing-home sales averaged 5.45 million, new-construction sales of 561K, and a 30-year fixed mortgage rate of 3.65%.
+In 2016, the U.S. housing market recorded existing-home sales averaged 5.45 million, new-construction sales of 561K, a median existing-home price of $235,500, and a 30-year fixed mortgage rate of 3.65%.

 By the numbers — 2016: new-home sales 561K, existing-home sales 5.45M, median existing price $235,500, 30-year mortgage rate 3.65%.